Rescuers work to clear China blast site of chemicals before rain falls

 "Greenpeace reiterates its call for authorities to implement a comprehensive survey of hazardous chemicals currently present in air and water supplies and make public all information," it said.

-In an earlier statement, the environmental organization urged the government to establish a five-km (three-mile) evacuation zone.
+In an earlier statement, the environmental organisation urged the government to establish a five-km (three-mile) evacuation zone.

 China evacuated residents who had taken refuge in a school near the site of the blasts on Saturday after a change in wind direction prompted fears that toxic chemical particles could be blown inland.